 Our lambs are born in February and are out on fresh grass as soon as the weather allows.
 We run a grazing system that means the sheep get a fresh section of pasture every day.
-The lambs eat no grain based feed (with the exception of what they steal from their mum's feed troughs in the first week or two).
+The lambs eat no grain based feed.
 Feeding the lambs just grass is better for the environment and produces healthier meat.

 In 2019, the shoulder of lamb won a Great Taste award and was described by the judging panel as "Delicate but with true flavour.
 Very tender with natural herbaceous notes" Only the top entries are awarded a prize, either 1, 2 or 3 gold stars so we were delighted to get 2 gold stars.

 Our lamb is available as whole or half plus lamb taster boxes from June onwards each year.